charisgao/STAT-4830-Optimizing-Attention-Project/slides.md

 ## Current Results - NSA

 - Work in progress
-- Trained for 10 epochs, loss decreased from TODO
+- Trained for 10 epochs, loss decreased from 15.28 to 14.18
 - Generated outputs consist of random symbols
-- Attempted to address these by increasing the context size and modifying the parameters for the selective attention and sliding window mechanisms; new results still yielded outputs of only !
+- Attempted to address these by increasing the context size and modifying the parameters for the selective attention and sliding window mechanisms; new results still yielded outputs of only `!`

 ```
 Prompt: Artificial intelligence